unfoldtoolbox/UnfoldSim.jl/docs/src/developer_docs.md

    git push -u origin 42-add-answer-universe
    ```

-4. Create a pull request to merge your remote branch into the org main.
+4. Create a pull request to merge your remote branch into the `main` branch of the original UnfoldSim.jl repository.

 #### Branch naming

 - If there is an associated issue, add the issue number.
 - If there is no associated issue, **and the changes are small**, add a prefix such as "typo", "hotfix", "small-refactor", according to the type of update.
-If the changes are not small and there is no associated issue, then either create an issue first, or discuss in another channel with the maintainers.
+- If the changes are not small and there is no associated issue, then either create an issue first, or discuss in another channel with the maintainers.
 - Use dash separated imperative wording related to the issue (e.g., `14-add-tests`, `15-fix-model`, `16-remove-obsolete-files`).

 #### Commit messages